OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 ### Kustomize overlays

 I had to make a minor change to the development overlay.
 I wanted a custom domain for each feature branch of my ingress in Kubernetes.
 The easiest way to do that was to inject the value using Octostache.
 As this overlay is only used for development, that was an appropriate compromise.
-Helm charts and raw manifest files have other options that don’t require Octostache in the file.
-Kustomize has a limitation in that we can’t inject structured variable replacement after the file has been transformed.
+Helm charts and raw manifest files have other options that don't require Octostache in the file.
+Kustomize has a limitation in that we can't inject structured variable replacement after the file has been transformed.

 ![The development overlay file with Octostache](kustomize_overlays_dev.png)